 When you are moving with a pet bird, be mindful that birds are sensitive to temperature changes.
 Regulate the temperature in the car and keep your bird away from direct sunlight.
 Also, to make the relocation of your pet bird more comfortable and less stressful, you can prepare a few pieces of fresh fruit or vegetable to give your feathered pet during the trip.

 As soon as you arrive at your new house with your pet, unpack its belongings and place them in one room.
 Let your pet rest there with his or her bedding and toys.
-It will be good to introduce your animal to its new home gradually by letting it wander into only one or two rooms at first.
+It will be good to gradually introduce your animal to its new home by letting it wander into only one or two rooms.
 Keep in mind any windows through which your pet can escape.

 If you are a dog owner, another useful thing would be to go around your new neighbourhood and look for suitable parks and walking paths for your pet.
 Even if your dog is docile, keep it on a leash for at least a couple of weeks until it becomes accustomed to the area.

-- It is better to take your pet with you in the vehicle when you are travelling to the new location.
+- Taking your pet with you in the vehicle when you are travelling to the new location is better.

 - To help your pet adapt better, surround it with familiar items and gradually introduce it to the entire property.